Mario Cuomo: Elections

-Cuomo and fellow Democrat Ann Richards, the Governor of Texas who had been defeated in her re-election campaign by George W. Bush, appeared in a series of humorous Super Bowl XXIX television advertisements for the snack food Doritos shortly afterwards, in which they discussed the "sweeping changes" occurring.
+Cuomo and fellow Democrat Ann Richards, the governor of Texas who had been defeated in her re-election campaign by George W. Bush, appeared in a series of humorous Super Bowl XXIX television advertisements for the snack food Doritos shortly afterwards, in which they discussed the "sweeping changes" occurring.
 The changes they were discussing turned out to be the new Doritos packaging.

 Accomplishments

-In Cuomo's first term as Governor of New York State, he produced a balanced budget and earned the highest credit rating over the long term for the State in one decade.
-His philosophy in leading the State was one of "progressive pragmatism".
+In Cuomo's first term as Governor of New York, he produced a balanced budget and earned the highest credit rating over the long term for the State in one decade.
+His philosophy in leading the state was one of "progressive pragmatism".
 Cuomo and the Democratic-controlled House of Representatives (Democrats had over a 3:2 margin in House) was successful in stopping U.S. President Ronald Reagan's administration from eliminating "federal income tax deductibility of state, local and property taxes".

 During his second term as governor, Cuomo successfully pushed for the enactment of sweeping fiscal reforms for the State.
 Comprehensive reform measures were also enacted in governmental ethics for New York State under Cuomo's leadership.
 Cuomo extended New York State's economic reach in business globally, contributing to both strengthening and developing it.

 Cuomo is also known for beginning the "Decade of the Child" initiative, an effort that included multiple health care and educational strategies to better the lives of children in New York State.
 Further, in 1988, the "Rebuild NY" Transportation Bond Act was an initiative under Cuomo that was a continuance of efforts to rebuild bridges and roads throughout the State.
 Cuomo increased assistance to local law enforcement agencies in order to help reduce or eliminate crime; and prison expansion in the State was continued which he is said to have regretted.
 Under Cuomo, New York State was also the first in the nation to enact seat belt laws.